Beaches of Hong Kong: Middle Bay Beach and South Bay Beach

 These two small beaches at South Bay and Middle Bay are located within walking distance of Repulse Bay Beach.
 However, since they are not directly accessible by public transport, they tend to be quieter and less crowded than Repulse Bay.

 Turtle Cove Beach

-The beach situated east of Stanley and west of Tai Tam Reservoir is Turtle Cove Beach (龜背灣泳灘) which is a Grade 1 beach.
-Being less than 70 meters long, it can easily be considered as a "baby beach".
+The beach situated east of Stanley and west of Tai Tam Reservoir is Turtle Cove Beach (龜背灣泳灘) which is a Grade 1 beach of less than 70 meters in length.
 Turtle Cove is very well equipped; with changing rooms, toilets and showers as well as a small playground, a soft drinks kiosk and seven barbecue pits.

 Turtle Cove Beach is accessible by bus No.14 from exit A of the Sai Wan Ho MTR station or mini-bus 16X from Chai Wan; the beach is located near the Red Hill estate stop (past the Tai Tam Reservoir).
 From near the bus stop, stairs lead down the hill to the beach.